 Best smartphone under Rs 10,000.
 Period.: Lenovo K6 Power

-For us, this is a battle between two phones – the Lenovo K6 Power and the Xiaomi Redmi Note 3 (2GB RAM edition).
-Both cost Rs 9,999, and both have full HD displays, although the Redmi Note 3 has a 5.5-inch one while the K6 Power has a 5.0-inch one.
-In terms of processing power, we think that the Redmi Note 3 has the slight edge, with its Snapdragon 650 processor, but then the K6 Power comes with 3 GB RAM paired with its Snapdragon 430 processor, as compared to just 2GB RAM on the Note 3.
+For us, this is a battle between two phones – the Lenovo K6 Power and the recently released Xiaomi Redmi Note 4 (2GB RAM edition).
+Both cost Rs 9,999, and both have full HD displays, although the Redmi Note 4 has a 5.5-inch one while the K6 Power has a 5.0-inch one.
+In terms of processing power, we think that the Redmi Note 4 has the slight edge, with its Snapdragon 625 processor (which is not as powerful as the Snapdragon 650 one seen on the Note 3 on paper, but is more adept at managing battery), but then the K6 Power comes with 3 GB RAM paired with its Snapdragon 430 processor, as compared to just 2GB RAM on the Note 4.

-In terms of photography too, the Note 3 holds a slight edge, with a 16.0-megapixel rear camera as compared to the 13.0-megapixel one on the K6 Power, but then the K6 Power has an 8.0-megapixel front facing camera as compared to the 5.0-megapixel one on the Note 3.
-Specs aside, the K6 Power takes better photos as compared to the Note 3.
-Both devices have large batteries – the Redmi Note 3 has a 4050 mAh battery while the K6 Power has a 4000 mAh one.
-Where we think the K6 Power pulls away from the Redmi Note 3, however, is in terms of design (it looks far better, especially the grey edition) and in multimedia, especially audio (it has dual speakers with support for Dolby Atmos, and also comes with Lenovo’s TheaterMax technology support for those willing to invest in an ANT VR headset).
+In terms of photography too, the Note 4 holds a slight edge, with a 13.0-megapixel rear camera as compared to the merely steady one on the K6 Power, but then the K6 Power has an 8.0-megapixel front facing camera as compared to the 5.0-megapixel one on the Note 3.
+Specs aside, the K6 Power takes better photos as compared to the Note 4.
+Both devices have large batteries – the Redmi Note 4 has a 4100 mAh battery while the K6 Power has a 4000 mAh one.
+Where we think the K6 Power pulls away from the Redmi Note 4, however, is in terms of design (it looks far better, especially the grey edition – the Note 4 has a dazzling black edition, but alas it is not available in India yet) and in multimedia, especially audio (it has dual speakers with support for Dolby Atmos, and also comes with Lenovo’s TheaterMax technology support for those willing to invest in an ANT VR headset).
 So, we are scoring this to the Lenovo K6 Power.
 By a very thin margin.